Joy worked in construction for 7 years alongside her husband (25+ yrs. experience)—working on pole barns, grain bins, and barn repairs.

 - The price may also be determined by the quality of the bin.

 Count the cost carefully before you buy.
-Getting a used bin for $.20 a bushel will barely allow you to buy new hardware (a must), erect the bin, and do it right while leaving a bit extra over a new bin.
+Getting a used bin for $0.20 a bushel will barely allow you to buy new hardware (a must), erect the bin, and do it right while leaving a bit extra over a new bin.
 This does not include the cost of a cement pad, but it does include the potential cost for you to hire a contractor to erect the bin for you.

 Whether you go with a new bin or try to scrounge for something used depends on what you need and whether you have the expertise to fix bent sheets and such.

-4. Grain bins, whether used or new, tend to be either very cold or very hot inside, depending on the weather.
+Grain bins, whether used or new, tend to be either very cold or very hot inside, depending on the weather.
 The summer temperature where I live usually fluctuates between 90°F and 115°F with low humidity (13% is the average).
-In temperatures like these, the air inside a grain bin can easily be 120°F or more In some cases, it gets hot enough to cook a fair-sized beef roast hung from a string—my husband's done it!
+In temperatures like these, the air inside a grain bin can easily be 120°F or more.
+In some cases, it gets hot enough to cook a fair-sized beef roast hung from a string—my husband's done it!

 Where to Look for Grain Bins